ThomasMertes/seed7/src/read_me.txt

 COMPILING UNDER WINDOWS WITH GCC

-    You need gcc and gmake from MinGW.
+    You need gcc and mingw32-make from MinGW.
 Use a console and change the PATH variable to contain the MinGW tools.
 Then go to the 'src' directory and type:

     copy mk_mingw.mak makefile
-    gmake depend
+    mingw32-make depend
-    gmake
+    mingw32-make

-  To compile under MSYS (a unix shell window from the MinGW tools) go to the 'src' directory and type:
+  To compile under MSYS (a Unix shell window from the MinGW tools) go to the 'src' directory and type:

     cp mk_msys.mak makefile
     gmake depend
     gmake

-  Sometimes the gmake utility uses unix shell commands even when started from a windows console.
-In this case use a windows console, go to the 'src' directory and type:
+  When gmake uses Unix shell commands even when started from a Windows console, you can use gmake totether with mk_msys.mak from a Windows console also.

-    copy mk_msys.mak makefile
-    gmake depend
-    gmake

-  To utilize nmake from windows and gcc from MinGW use a console, go to the 'src' directory and type:
+  To utilize nmake from Windows and gcc from MinGW use a console, go to the 'src' directory and type:

     copy mk_nmake.mak makefile